ReadWithAudrey/readwithaudrey/src/markdown/example.md

 ---
-title: 'Examples'
+title: Examples
-header: 'Recent reading partners'
+header: Recent reading partners TEST
-footer: 'We take great care to try to identify the right reading partner for you.'
+footer: We take great care to try to identify the right reading partner for you.
 ---

 A musician and a school teacher read Musicophilia, by Oliver Sacks.